 speaker

 Okay.
 And also, I just want to get a sense of maybe asking this in a slightly different way.
 Obviously, the guidance change is quite drastic.
-Is this just the change in environment of spending over the course of the last three months?
-Or is this also a difference in the way you measure the likelihood of success of when the deals ramp up or the win rate of future deals?
-Mr. Q, just about that and if this guidance is more conservative in any way versus the last time you said it.
+Is this just the change in environment of spending over the course of the last three months, or is this also a difference in the way you measure the likelihood of success of when the deals ramp up or the win rate of future deals?
+I'm just curious about that and if this guidance is more conservative in any way versus the last time you said it.

 speaker

 So there, it's a combination, as you pointed out, of the environment in terms of the discretionary or transformational projects in quarter.
-And then some of the mega deals on large deals, we saw delay in decision making in closing and also delay or changes in the start time or ramp up of the profile of that deal.
-We've actually not seen any change in the win rate.
-And in fact, internally, we had a good win rate in Q1 and we continue to see good traction, whether it's consolidation, cost efficiency on the win rate side.
+And then some of the mega deals and large deals, we saw delay in decision making in closing and also delay or changes in the start time or ramp up of the profile of that deal we've actually not seen any change in the win rate and in fact internally we had a good good win rate in q1 and we continue to see a good traction whether it's consolidation cost efficiency on the win rate side appreciate that just one clarification if you could you know this two billion dollar framework agreement that you reference is your second large deal

 speaker